 Ten years doesn’t seem like much, but Carver used these years to give his creative work the respect and attention it demanded, and unlike some of his peers, he found a measure of happiness.

-The stories of these creative masters demonstrate that creativity demands clear level-headedness, and that pure gravy will only come if you’re healthy and strong.
+The stories of these creative masters demonstrate that creativity demands clear level-headedness and sober writing; pure gravy will only come if you’re healthy and strong.

 This is an edited extract from The Power of Creativity: Learning How to Build Lasting Habits, Face Your Fears and Change Your Life (Book 1 in a 3-part series)